Verizon/quiver/README.md

 ```
 scala> nil
-res0: com.intel.graphs.Graph[Int,Char,Unit] =
+res0: oncue.quiver.Graph[Int,Char,Unit] =

 scala> a
-res1: com.intel.graphs.Graph[Int,Char,Unit] =
+res1: oncue.quiver.Graph[Int,Char,Unit] =
 1:a->[]

 scala> loop
-res2: com.intel.graphs.Graph[Int,Char,Unit] =
+res2: oncue.quiver.Graph[Int,Char,Unit] =
 1:a->[((),1)]

 scala> e
-res3: com.intel.graphs.Graph[Int,Char,Unit] =
+res3: oncue.quiver.Graph[Int,Char,Unit] =
 1:a->[((),2)]
 2:b->[]

 scala> ab
-res4: com.intel.graphs.Graph[Int,Char,Unit] =
+res4: oncue.quiver.Graph[Int,Char,Unit] =
 1:a->[((),2)]
 2:b->[((),1)]
 ```

 There are several additional methods defined on `Graph` that make graph construction more convenient.
 The `addNode` and `addNodes` methods can be used to insert one or more labeled nodes into the graph.
 The methods `addEdge` and `addEdges` can be used to extend the graph with one or more labeled edges.
 Similarly, `removeNode`, `removeNodes`, `removeEdge`, and `removeEdges` do what you might expect.

 A very useful function for building graphs is `mkGraph`, which just takes a list of nodes and a list of edges and constructs a graph.
-It is defined in the package `com.intel.graphs`.
+It is defined in the package `oncue.quiver`.

 ### Extracting Graph Information ###